GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare.md

 ### audio data
 how you prepare this depends on what you are analysing for, if you are preparing interviews, you will need to transcribe the audio to text, however, if you are analysing the sounds, say, accents or pronounciations of words you will need to make sure the sound file is clear and unblemished.
 - youtube - use the transcription tools to generate text transcriptions
-- Alveo - tool to assist with transcription of interviews.
+- Alveo - tool to assist with transcription of interviews. <a href='https://www.alveo.edu.au/' target="_blank" > Alveo <a/>